 Centara Grand Island Resort and Spa - South Ari Atoll

 The private island paradise of Centara Grand is home to some of South Ari Atoll's most luxurious accommodations, with a rustic and unfussy ambience and pristine nature at every turn.
 Adventurous divers flock to this region for year-round encounters with massive pelagics like whale sharks and manta rays.
 But, there is plenty to discover here without ever leaving the island.
 The Machchafushi wreck was intentionally sunk in 1998 to create an artificial reef for the island.
-Today, it lies in 15 to 30 metres of water, making it ideal for exploration by divers of all skill and experience levels.
+Today, it lies in 15 to 30-metres of water, making it ideal for exploration by divers of all skill and experience levels.
 This wreck is large enough for penetration, and a favourite among underwater photographers, thanks to its dense coral cover.

 Mirihi Island Resort - South Ari Atoll

 Plenty of guests visit Mirihi Island Resort for its luxurious overwater villas and bungalows, divine spa services, and day trips through the remote South Ari Atoll, known for encounters with whale sharks and manta rays.
 But, this private island's most stunning feature lies just a few fin kicks from its white sand beach.
-This tiny resort boasts what is commonly considered the very best house reef in the Maldives, ideal for scuba divers and snorkellers of all skill and comfort levels.
+This tiny resort boasts what is commonly considered the very best house reef in the Maldives, ideal for scuba divers and snorkelers of all skill and comfort levels.
 Take part in a guided diving adventure by day or night, or grab your snorkelling gear and set off on a self-guided adventure!

 Diamonds Thudufushi - South Ari Atoll

 Diamonds Thudufushi is an all-inclusive oasis nestled on the west coast of South Ari Atoll.
 This resort comes well equipped for those in need of some serious leisure time.
 Facilities such as pilates, yoga, water gymnastics, and a fitness room are available to help guests exercise and unwind, while those who fancy some friendly competition will find games such as beach volleyball, billiards, table tennis, table football, and Nintendo Wii.
-When it comes to water-based activities, Thudufushi’s house reef is among the best in the Maldives, offering easy access and plenty of interesting marine life for divers and snorkellers to explore.
+When it comes to water-based activities, Thudufushi’s house reef is among the best in the Maldives, offering easy access and plenty of interesting marine life for divers and snorkelers to explore.
 Nearby Thudufushi Thila also delivers seasonal manta ray encounters, with the possibility of individuals passing closer to the house reef on occasion.

 Filitheyo - Faafu Atoll